Tuesday, September 3, 2024

 The other day I wrote about some of the changes I’ve experienced this year.
 One change I hinted at but didn’t talk about specifically is that I was diagnosed with sleep apnea.

 The path that led to that diagnosis was a bit bizarre.
 I went to the psychiatrist for ADHD, and she strongly urged me to do a sleep study.
 She said a lot of ADHD-like symptoms turn up with sleep apnea, and since I snore (embarrassing and true), it was one of the first things she wanted to check.
-I was resistant - I had no reason to think that I stopped sleeping at night.
+I was resistant - I had no reason to think that I stopped breathing at night.
 I asked Scotty if he’d ever noticed anything, and he said no. Yes, I’m tired during the day, but not even close to what it was like when I had babies and toddlers, so as far as I thought, things were going pretty good sleep-wise.
 At first I said no to the sleep study, but then I thought, well, it wouldn’t hurt to rule out sleep apnea.

 This process started in May, and I did an at-home sleep study in June (I didn’t even know such a thing was possible).